Skip to main content

 May 01, 2024

 Point Foundation’s 2024 graduating class consists of more than 70 undergraduate, graduate, doctoral, and community college students across the nation.
-This accomplishment highlights over 20 years of dedication to providing scholarships, mentoring, leadership programming, and community support for lesbian, gay, bisexual, transgender, and queer students.
+This accomplishment highlights over 20 years of dedication to providing scholarships, mentoring, leadership programming, and community support for lesbian, gay, bisexual, transgender, queer, and ally students.

-“This graduation season, we are celebrating the hard-won success of our LGBTQ students, and the reach and impact our alumni are having in industries everywhere,” said Point Executive Director and CEO Jorge Valencia.
+“This graduation season, we are celebrating the hard-won success of our LGBTQ+ and ally students, and the reach and impact our alumni are having in industries everywhere,” said Point Executive Director and CEO Jorge Valencia.
 “Our alumni are leading in their jobs, leading in their communities, and pursuing their dreams.
-By showing up as their true selves, our alumni are creating a better world for LGBTQ and diverse populations in the future.”
+By showing up as their true selves, our alumni are creating a better world for LGBTQ+ and all populations in the future.”

-Point is fostering the LGBTQ leaders of today to create a better, more equitable future.
-Point graduates fight for local and national change in nearly every major industry such as politics, health care, art, science, and more.
-What’s more, by increasing access to success in higher education, Point is supporting LGBTQ students to achieve their career goals, increasing LGBTQ representation worldwide.
+Point is fostering the LGBTQ+ and ally leaders of today to create a better future.
+Point graduates fight for local and national change in nearly every major industry such as health care, art, science, and more.
+What’s more, by increasing access to success in higher education, Point is supporting LGBTQ+ and ally students to achieve their career goals, increasing LGBTQ+ representation worldwide.

 The Class of 2024 is Building a Better Future